 How to treat body acne

 Odds are you don’t to wait and see if making these adjustments helps improve your body acne—and the right skincare products can put you on the path to clear skin sooner rather than later.
 Similar to facial acne, a product routine that incorporates ingredients that fight acne and ingredients that care for the skin is essential for minimizing body acne.
 A combination of benzoyl peroxide to target the bacteria that cause acne and salicylic acid to help exfoliate the skin and keep pores clear goes a long way for keeping breakouts at bay. ( AcneFree’s Oil Free Acne Cleanser is easy to use in the shower, and the Body Clearing Acne Spray helps you treat spots that can be hard to reach with other products.)
-Also keep an eye out for ingredients like aloe vera and ceramides to help soothe the skin and help keep it hydrated while battling acne breakouts.
+Also keep an eye out for ingredients like aloe vera to help soothe the skin and help keep it hydrated while battling acne breakouts.
 And remember to avoid scrubbing or picking because this can lead to scarring after acne breakouts have healed.

 What causes body acne